waku-org/pm/PROCESS.md

 The group or person handing over is expected to initiate a sync (meeting) or async (chat or GitHub) discussion to go through the output and overview.

-Once the handover is accepted, the given epic can be closed.
+Once the handover is accepted, the given deliverable can be closed.

 ### GitHub Usage